 As the summer comes to an end and the fall approaches, it is the ideal time to start planting flowers and vegetables that thrive in the fall and winter seasons and will help you in achieving the perfect fall landscape.
 There are many upsides to landscaping and gardening in the fall, such as soil temperature and cooler temperatures.
-Antonucci Lawn and Garden is here to help you create the perfect fall landscape!
+Antonucci Lawn and Garden is here to help you create the perfect fall landscaping design in Reno!

 Cool-season grass is grass that grows best in sixty to seventy-degree weather and flourishes in the fall and the spring seasons.
 Various types of cool-season grass are bluegrass, ryegrass, and fescue grass.
 Cool-season grasses should be planted in areas that experience cooler climates.
 It’s best to plant your cool-season grass seeds in the fall season so it has all winter through spring to grow and stay healthy.
 Planting the seeds in the spring will result in brittle and unhealthy grass due to the harsh summer heat.